Table of Contents

 ACC Cost Recovery Inconsistency

 An argument we have heard from TEP is that uncertainty is bad for business.
 We agree.
-However, all uncertainty related to this project has been avoidable and/or artificially created to push a self-serving narrative.
+However, all uncertainty related to this project has been avoidable and/or artificially created.
 For example, see here how TEP caused the creation of a controversial and counterproductive ACC policy statement.
-If anything, it is the ACC’s ahistorical and inconsistent interpretation of the law—with TEP’s encouragement—that has increased uncertainty for TEP.
+If anything, it is the ACC’s ahistorical and inconsistent interpretation of the law—with TEP’s encouragement—that has increased uncertainty for the utilities.

 Here’s an example of the inconsistency problem within a single ACC case: In its most recent ACC presentation, TEP stated that it would voluntarily underground 4.6 miles of distribution lines along the transmission line route.
 This will require trenching 4.6 miles of right-of-way, compared to only 2 miles for the transmission line.
 As far as we know, TEP expects to recover this incremental cost of distribution line undergrounding from ratepayers.
 See Condition 16 of the CEC, on page 13: